 The Qasr Al Alam Royal Palace is the office of Oman ruler.
 The palace is very beautiful and sits on a deep natural water harbor.
 Visitors can take photos but are not allowed to enter the palace.
 The Corniche area was renovated just recently and has many eating spots and a great place to take a walk and enjoy paranoiac views of the city.
 The Sultan Qaboos Grand Mosque is recognized as the third biggest mosque in the world.

-Parks in Muscat are a must visit especially during Muscat festival.
-The Riyam Park has the Arabian watch tower and rides.
-Most of the factories in Muscat are open to tourists such as Amouage perfume factory and Omani halwah factory.
+Parks in Muscat is a must-visit especially during Muscat festival.
+Riyam Park has the Arabian watchtower and rides.
+Most of the factories in Muscat are open to tourists such as Amouage perfume factory and Omani halwa factory.
 Amouage perfume manufactured in Muscat is the most valuable and popular perfume today in the world.

 The Nakhal Fort and Wadi Shab are two other interesting places to visit in Muscat.
 Museums are also available in plenty in the city such as Bait Al Zubair, Children’s Museum, Bait Muzna Gallery, Marine Science and Fisheries Centre, Natural History Museum, and National Museum.
 Others include the Sultan Armed Forces Museum, Omani Museum, and the Omani French Museum.

 There are many things to do in Muscat such as having a night safari, scuba diving, trekking, rock climbing, and camel racing, shopping for jewelry, horseback riding, turtle, and dolphin watching.
 Muscat is also a great place to engage in shopping activities and is known to have the best fish market in the Gulf region.
 Shops in the city will accept credit cards and most of the items are sold at reasonable deals.
 It is recommended that you drink bottled water in Muscat for healthy reasons.
 Tap water in the Gulf is generally very unsafe and can lead to some health issues.